-- A multidisciplinary team including senior leadership executive champions working with physician and pharmacy champions is key to the development of successful antibiotic stewardship. - Minimizing physician resistance to changing antibiotic prescribing habits is best achieved by leading with the literature that shows the effect of an Antibiotic Stewardship Program (ASP) on improving cures, reducing failures and reducing microbial resistance.
-Administrative leadership should not lead with "saving money" as the key objective.
-Physicians are much less likely to respond to this latter approach and may increase their reluctance to participate in an ASP. - Administrative understanding of the difference between a positive C. difficile test and the presence of C. difficile is important in overseeing and leading effective C. difficile prevention programs. - Conduct Leadership WalkRoundsTM to understand the concerns of staff, patients and families and identify specific barriers; create a culture of improvement rather than one of blame.
+- > A multidisciplinary team including senior leadership executive champions working with physician and pharmacy champions is a key to developing successful antimicrobial stewardship. - > Minimizing physician resistance to changing antibiotic prescribing habits is best achieved by sharing the literature that shows the effectiveness of an antibiotic stewardship program for improving cures, reducing failures and reducing microbial resistance.
+Administrative leaders should not emphasize "saving money" as the key objective.
+Physicians are much less likely to respond positively to the latter approach and may be more reluctant to participate in an antibiotic stewardship program. - > Understanding by administrative leadership of the difference between a positive CDI test and the presence of CDI is important in overseeing and leading effective CDI prevention programs. - > Conduct Leadership WalkRoundsTM to listen to and understand the concerns of staff, patients and families and identify specific barriers; create a culture of improvement rather than one of blame.

-Change not only "The Practice," but also "The Culture"
+Change not only the practice, but also the culture

-Development and implementation of (1) a successful ASP, (2) methods to rapidly identify and diagnose C. difficile, and (3) optimal protocols to prevent spread of C. difficile requires multidisciplinary teamwork and trust.
-It starts with small tests of change pioneered by new multidisciplinary dyads and triads partnering to try something once and see what can be learned.
+Multidisciplinary teamwork and trust are required to develop and implement (1) a successful antimicrobial stewardship program, (2) methods to rapidly identify and diagnose CDI and (3) optimal protocols to prevent spread of CDI.
+It starts with small tests of change pioneered by new multidisciplinary dyads and triads collaborating to try something once and see what can be learned.
 Larger successes are built upon small successes.
-Successes then build new lines of communication and slowly the culture changes.
-Silos are broken down and minds open to new ideas.
-As the organization finds newer and more successful ways to work together to reduce C. difficile, it becomes better able to tackle other opportunities to improve patient care.
+These successes then help to build new lines of communication and slowly change the culture.
+Silos break down and minds open to new ideas.
+As the organization finds newer and more successful ways to work collaboratively to reduce CDI, it becomes more competent and ready to tackle other opportunities to improve patient care.

-PART 4: CONCLUSION & YOUR NEXT STEPS
+PART 4: CONCLUSION AND ACTION PLANNING

-C. difficile prevention is multi-faceted and cannot be accomplished in silos.
-Breaking down the approaches into the three primary drivers (antibiotic stewardship, rapid identification and diagnosis and prevention of transmission) can help organizations attack C. difficile simultaneously from different angles.
+CDI prevention is multifaceted and cannot be accomplished in silos (see Appendix X).
+Breaking down the approaches into the three primary drivers (antibiotic stewardship, rapid identification and diagnosis, and preventing transmission) can help organizations attack CDI simultaneously from different angles.
 Look at the secondary drivers and the change ideas.
-Check out the references and the Top Ten Checklist.
 Build upon others' learnings.
-Gather small multidisciplinary groups of champion clinicians and administrators and design very small tests of change, then take the learnings from them and design new tests.
+Gather small multidisciplinary groups of champion clinicians and administrators and design very small tests of change, then take those learnings and design new tests.
 Quickly repeat this PDSA cycle, learning iteratively.
 Improvement cannot be created in a meeting room.
-Improvement happens when we learn from doing, and small tests allow for quick learning cycles, and more rapid achievement of improvement goals.
+Improvement happens while learning from doing, and small tests allow for quick learning cycles and more rapid achievement of improvement goals.